 The Netherlands, Aug 2022

 My normal pathological avoidance of the school holidays throughout late July and August, coupled with the fact that we’ve tended to visit the southwest of France as opposed to the northeast, have reduced my chances of seeing the Moustached Darter/Vagrant Darter (Sympetrum vulgatum).
-Consequently, to the surprise of some friends in European, where it can be quite prevalent, it was a species missing from my catalogue.
+Consequently, to the surprise of some friends on the Continent, where it can be quite prevalent, it was a species missing from my catalogue.

 I found what turned out to be an excellent adults only [that should fix my rugrats issue] self catering apartment at Jelly’s Hoeve, Havelte.
 Where possible, I prefer self-catering options.
 Jelly’s Hoeve proved to be perfect.
 [Hoeve is Dutch for farm.]